lorenzobrescia/snp-guard-in-memory-storage/README.md

 # (From another shell) Copy kernel and headers to the guest VM via SCP
 # note: if the guest does not have an IP address check below instructions
 scp -P 2222 build/snp-release/linux/guest/*.deb <username>@localhost:
+# copy also a config.sh script file that will setup the VM
+scp -P 2222 guest-vm/config.sh ubuntu@localhost:
 ```

 Continue with [checking the guest configuration](#guest-configuration) from within in the guest.